biocorecrg/NGS-QC-Course/docs/3- Quality Control and Preprocessing.rst

             :align: center
             :alt: *Per Base N Content FASTQC module*

-    9. **Duplicate Sequences**: shows the number of duplicated sequences in the file. a high level of duplication could indicate a enrichment bias (i.e. PCR amplification).
+    8. **Duplicate Sequences**: Shows the number of duplicated sequences in the file. a high level of duplication could indicate a enrichment bias (i.e. PCR amplification).
 Low level of duplication may indicate a very high level of coverage of the target sequence.

         .. image:: images/FASTQC_report_images/Seq_duplication_levels.png
             :width: 400
             :align: center
             :alt: *Duplicate Sequences FASTQC module*

-    10. **Overrepresented sequences**: Show in a single sequence is very overrepresented in the file.
+    9. **Overrepresented sequences**: Show if a single sequence is very overrepresented in the file.
 This could indicate a contamination or a problem in the library preparation.

-    11. **Adapter content**: Shows the presence of adapter sequences in the reads.
+    10. **Adapter content**: Shows the presence of adapter sequences in the reads.
 If  there is presence of adapters, the reads should be trimmed before further analysis.

         .. image:: images/FASTQC_report_images/Adapter_content.png
             :width: 400